 NOTE: Pre-certification of benefits is not a guarantee of payment of the claim(s).
-Eligibility for claim payments is determined at the time claims are adjudicated since the amount of benefit coverage, if any, is subject to all applicable Plan provisions including, but not limited to, Medical Necessity, patient eligibility, Deductibles, Copayments, Coinsurance and any limitations or maximums in effect when the services are provided.
-Providers and covered Plan Participants are informed at the time claims are Pre-certified that Pre-certification of a course of treatment by the Plan does not guarantee payment of claims for the same.
+Eligibility for claim payments is determined at the time claims are adjudicated since the amount of benefit coverage, if any, is subject to all applicable Plan provisions including, but not limited to, Medical Necessity, patient eligibility, Deductibles, Copayments, Coinsurance and any exclusions, limitations, or maximums in effect when the services are provided.
+Providers and covered Plan Participants are informed at the time claims are Pre-certified that Precertification of a course of treatment by the Plan does not guarantee payment of claims.

-CONTINUED STAY CERTIFICATION: At the time of Initial Pre-certification, the Utilization Management Department at your selected medical plan will certify a certain number of days for the Inpatient stay.
+CONTINUED STAY CERTIFICATION: At the time of Initial Pre-certification, Utilization Management at the selected Medical Plan Claims Administrator will certify a certain number of days for the Inpatient stay.
 If the stay exceeds the number of days certified, certification for additional days should be obtained in the same manner as the pre-admission certification.

-Charges for Inpatient days in a Hospital or other facility exceeding any days previously certified by the Utilization Management Department are subject to all terms, conditions, and exclusions of the Medical Plan.
+Charges for Inpatient days in a Hospital or other facility exceeding any days previously certified by Utilization Management at the selected Medical Plan Claims Administrator are subject to all terms, conditions, and exclusions of the Medical Plan.